gemoc/ICSA2017Tutorial/readme.md

 Let's run the modelling workbench!

 Create a FSM model with two steps and one transition.
-Create a variable `a` with `1` as an inital step.
+Create a variable `a` with `1` as an initial step.
 Create a guard associated to the transition that checks whether `a == 1`.
 Create an action that assigns `2` to the variable `a`.

 ![](figs/extendedmodel.png)